Lucas-Czarnecki/Canadian-Federal-Elections/README.md

 The scripts used to process the raw data can be found in the folder, [R](https://github.com/Lucas-Czarnecki/Canadian-Federal-Elections/tree/main/R).

+### **What is different?**

+The cleaned data differs from the original LOP data set in the following ways:
+* All data are presented in long format.
+* Data are exported as .csv and .Rds files and organized across multiple folders rather than a single excel spreadsheet.
+* A variable called `Parliament` was created from the original data set to record the session of Parliament in long form.
+* Additional variables, namely `Election_Date` and `Election_Type`, were created from the original data set to record the date (i.e., `Election_Date` as `yyyy-mm-dd`) of each general and by-election (i.e., `Election_Type`) in long form.
+* New variables (i.e., `Last_Name`, `First_Name`, and `Middle_Names`) were created to identify each candidate's first, middle, and last names.
+* The variable `Candidate`, which records the full name of each candidate, was modified to address inconsistent use of uppercase in candidates' last names.
+Punctuation marks inserted in error were also removed from candidates' names.

 ## Credit and Copyright

 Canada's [Library of Parliament (LOP)](https://lop.parl.ca/sites/ParlInfo/default/en_CA/ElectionsRidings/Elections) is the source of all data in this repository.
 Data are, therefore, subject to the same [Copyright Act](https://laws-lois.justice.gc.ca/eng/acts/C-42/index.html) as the LOP and is subject to change.
 The data in this repository are released for **personal and non-commercial use** in accordance with the Copyright Act (R.S.C., 1985, c.
 C-42).